qbicsoftware/postman-cli/README.md

 Commands:
-  download  Download data from OpenBis list      List all available datasets for the given identifiers and get further information
+  download  Download data from OpenBis list      List all available datasets for the given identifiers with additional metadata

 Optional: specify a config file by running postman with '@/path/to/config.txt'.